Louis the Pious: Birth and rule in Aquitaine

-Emperor
+Reign

 While at his palace of Doué, Anjou, Louis received news of his father's death.
 He rushed to Aachen and crowned himself emperor to shouts of Vivat Imperator Ludovicus by the attending nobles.

 Upon arriving at the imperial court in Aachen in an atmosphere of suspicion and anxiety on both sides, Louis's first act was to purge the palace of what he considered undesirable.
 He destroyed the old Germanic pagan tokens and texts which had been collected by Charlemagne.
 He further exiled members of the court he deemed morally "dissolute", including some of his own relatives.

 He quickly sent all of his many unmarried (half-)sisters and nieces to nunneries in order to avoid any possible entanglements from overly powerful brothers-in-law.
 Sparing his illegitimate half-brothers Drogo, Hugh and Theoderic, he forced his father's cousins, Adalard and Wala to be tonsured, sending them into monastic exile at St-Philibert on the island of Noirmoutier and Corbie, respectively, despite the latter's initial loyalty.

 He made Bernard, margrave of Septimania, and Ebbo, Archbishop of Reims his chief counsellors.
 The latter, born a serf, was raised by Louis to that office, but betrayed him later.
 He retained some of his father's ministers, such as Elisachar, abbot of St. Maximin near Trier, and Hildebold, Archbishop of Cologne.
 Later he replaced Elisachar with Hildwin, abbot of many monasteries.

 He also employed Benedict of Aniane (the Second Benedict), a Septimanian Visigoth, whom he made abbot of the newly established Inden Monastery at Aix-la-Chapelle and charged him with the reform of the Frankish church.
 One of Benedict's primary reforms was to ensure that all religious houses in Louis's realm adhered to the Rule of Saint Benedict, named for its creator, Benedict of Nursia.
 From the start of his reign, his coinage imitated his father Charlemagne's portrait, which gave it an image of imperial authority and prestige.
 In 816, Pope Stephen IV, who had succeeded Leo III, visited Reims and again crowned Louis on Sunday 5 October.
 As a result, most French kings were crowned in Reims, following the custom established by Louis the Pious.